ryanrozich/snowflake-dbml-generator/README.md

 # Snowflake DBML Generator

-The Snowflake DBML Generator is an open-source tool for easily transforming Snowflake database schemas into [DBML (Database Markup Language)](https://dbml.dbdiagram.io/home/).
-It enables quick visualization and documentation of database structures.
-These diagrams can be uploaded to tool such as [dbdiagram.io](https://dbdiagram.io/) or [dbdocs.io](https://dbdocs.io/) for quick visualization.
+Snowflake DBML Generator is an open-source tool designed to generate [DBML (Database Markup Language)](https://dbml.dbdiagram.io/home/) files from Snowflake databases.

 ![Demo Install and usage](docs/images/snowflake-dbml-generator-demo.gif)

-Ideal for data engineers, analysts, and ML engineers, this tool simplifies the creation of ER diagrams and helps maintain clear, accurate database documentation—streamlining database management and collaboration.
+These diagrams can be uploaded to tool such as [dbdiagram.io](https://dbdiagram.io/) or [dbdocs.io](https://dbdocs.io/) for quick visualization. (see examples below)

 ## Quick Start